Free Prompt Engineering Course: Learn the 6-Band Method

 Lesson 5: The CONSTRAINTS Band Deep Dive

-Strong constraints examples:
+Strong constraint examples:

 Lesson 6: Putting It All Together